ajhenne/guides/lofar-data.md

 First create an input JSON file pointing towards all the measurement sets.
 At this stage you can include additional pipeline options as part of this file, details can be found in the documentation, but for a simple run nothing else is reqiured.
 There&rsquo;s another script provided that can do this automatically, unless you fancy manually typing out 244 filepaths.

-I usually run this from the base directory for that specific projects, i.e. if I&rsquo;m in /scratch/grbemission/ah724/GRBXXXXXXA, I set <directory> to /uncalibrated<sub>data</sub>/calib - change as you prefer, just be aware that this path needs to correct relative to where you run the pipeline job from.
+Be careful about how you define <directory> - it should either be an absolute path to the measurement sets, or a correct relative path from where you&rsquo;ll run the job.
+For example if I&rsquo;m in `/scratch/grbemission/GRB210112A/`, then <directory> needs to point relatively to where the data is -> `/uncalibrated_data/calib/`.
+This will change how &ldquo;path&rdquo; by the script in the JSON file, and how the pipeline will find the measurement sets.

-I also send the output straight into a json file, and then remove the couple of output lines the script prints.
+It&rsquo;s also more convenient to pipe the output of the script straight into a JSON file.

     python /data/grbemission/shared/linc_files/scripts/GetMSlist.py <directory> > input_calibrator.json